formorer/minidebconfHamburg-talk/PITCHME.md

 ### providing webhooks

-we run an webhook server on salsa.debian.org.
+we run an webhook server for salsa.debian.org.
 If you want us to run your webhook, provide a patch to our repository at [salsa](https://salsa.debian.org/salsa/webhook) Documentation is provided in the [Debian Wiki](https://wiki.debian.org/Salsa/Doc#Dealing_with_Debian_BTS_from_commit_messages)